 What is the first step in the joint replacement surgery process?

-Once your doctor has determined that you should have joint replacement surgery, you’ll begin the process by participating in pre-testing and education.
+Once your doctor has determined that you should have joint replacement surgery, you’ll begin the process by participating in prehab (physical therapy evaluation prior to surgery), pre-testing, evaluation by a nurse practitioner to determine surgical candidacy at the surgical optimization clinic (SOC), and finally total joint education with a nurse at Orthopaedic Associates.

 What should I expect from the surgery and hospital stay?

-The average hospital stay for a joint replacement patient is 1-2 days after surgery.
+Most joint replacement patients are discharged the same day of surgery, once a checklist of criteria is met.
 On the day of your surgery, you’ll check in at Deaconess Gateway Hospital 2.5 hours before surgery time, and then you’ll be prepped for surgery.
-The surgery itself takes between one and two hours.
+The surgery itself takes between one to two hours.

 After surgery, you’ll be in recovery for a little while, then moved to your room on the fifth floor in the Orthopedic and Neuroscience Hospital.
-Later that day, you’ll likely be taking your first steps with your new joint--almost everyone is up and moving the day of their surgery.
+Within a couple of hours, you’ll likely be taking your first steps with your new joint.
+Everyone is up and moving the day of their surgery.

 After surgery, what is the physical therapy schedule?